willp429/C2-Euphrates-Portfolio/README.md

-# euphrates
+# Web Development Portfolio
+## Overview
-Created skeleton/template of Portfolio layout with HTML and CSS structure.
+- Created skeleton/template of Portfolio layout with HTML and CSS structure
-Skills include
+- Future tasks include optimization and adding of Javascript to allow a deeper UX

+## Web skills use include:
-- HTML
+- * HTML*
-- Advanced CSS - flexboxes, grid layout and attempted media queries
+- * Advanced CSS* - flexboxes, grid layout and attempted media queries

-Future tasks:
+## Future tasks:
 - Add background image (visually pleasing)
 - Add headshot (format as an oval?)
 - Add about me/objective